Q: At what age can a girl join Girl Scouting?

 Yes, during Cookie Season only, you can purchase Girl Scout cookies online from a Girl Scout through Digital Cookie.

-Q: Why are Girl Scout Cookies available only for a short time?
+Q: Why are Girl Scout Cookies available only for a short

 A: The Girl Scout Cookie Program is the premier entrepreneurship opportunity for girls, but it is just one part of the Girl Scout Leadership Experience.
 Girl Scouts participate in many activities throughout the year and work on many projects.
 Cookies are just one of those activities.
 And because only girls may sell Girl Scout Cookies, their market availability is limited to the 6 to 8-week period when they are engaged in the program.

 Q: Where does my money go when I buy Girl Scout Cookies?

 A: With every purchase from a GSWPA Girl Scout or troop, approximately 70% of the proceeds goes to the local council and troops, with the remainder going to the baker to pay for the cookies.
 Find out more about how cookie proceeds are used.

 A: The MagNut program, held in October/November, helps girls set and achieve goals at the beginning of the Girl Scout year by selling magazines, photo keepsakes, nuts and candy.

 Q: How do I order products from the MagNut program?